 Through working with children and working with my own therapist, I decided to become a counsellor and completed a master’s degree in counselling.
 My work with youth in a low barrier access centre as a counsellor touched me deeply.
 I worked with youth with a variety of concerns, including anxiety, suicide ideation, trauma, self-esteem, mental illness, and coming of age uncertainties such as employment goals and relationships.

 With Trauma and Phobias, I use Rewind Therapy.
 This technique allows "closure without disclosure," as clients are moved through a double-dissociation (visual & kinesthetic) technique without having to share the details of what happened.
 The result is moving forward with reduced/ resolved flashbacks/ night terrors so you can have normality back to in your life.

 I find much enjoyment in life now.
 The lows in my past allow me to experience profound joy and gratitude, and for that, I am grateful.
 And I would like to pay it forward as a counsellor.

 In my spare time, I like to lift heavy things, read, make my teens laugh, and try not to fall too far into random rabbit holes.

-I have availability Tuesdays & Fridays in the afternoon/ evening and Saturdays.
+I have variable availability through the week including afternoons/ evenings and Saturdays.
 My office is in Port Moody at 86 Moody Street in Eagle Mountain Health.